You're Very Good At What You Do.

 Next Step

-It’s probably not.
-But that doubt has started to cost you, in hesitation, in over-explanation, in conversations where you give too much away trying to prove something that shouldn’t need proving.
+It's probably not.
+But that doubt has started to cost you, in hesitation, in over-explanation, in exchanges where you give too much away trying to prove something that shouldn't need proving.

-If you've read this far and recognised yourself, you are already further along than any case study would have taken you.
-The question that usually remains at this point is not whether the work makes sense.
-It’s whether the person doing it is someone you can trust to think clearly on your behalf, without posturing, pressure, or noise.
-The next section addresses that directly.
+If you've read this far and recognised yourself, you know more than any case study would have told you.
+What's left is a simpler question: whether the person writing this is someone you could trust to help you think more clearly about your own situation.
+The next section is about that.

 About Me - and "Wild Thyme"

-By the time people reach this point, they usually already know whether the work makes sense to them.
-What they're often deciding now is whether I'm someone they trust to help them work out why their sales conversations aren't converting, and what to do differently, without posturing, pressure, or noise.
+By the time you reach this point, you probably already know whether working together makes sense to you.
+But what you may be deciding now is whether I'm someone you trust to help you work out why your sales conversations aren't converting, and what to do differently.

 I work with experienced professionals who are good at what they do, but find client attraction strangely uncomfortable.
-Not because they lack ability, but because selling was never meant to be the job.
-Over the years, I've seen the same pattern repeat across consultants, therapists, practitioners, specialists, and small business owners who trade in judgement rather than products.
+Selling was never meant to be the job.
+Over the years, I've seen the same pattern repeat across professionals who trade in judgement rather than products.

 My name is David Feller.
 My background is not in tactics, funnels, or “growth hacks”.
-It sits in years of working alongside people whose work genuinely helps others, and watching what happens when that work has to be explained, justified, or compressed into something it's not.
+It comes from years of working alongside people whose work genuinely helps others, and watching what happens when that work has to be explained, justified, or compressed into something it's not.
 I'm interested in where conversations stall, where confidence drains away, and where capable people start performing instead of engaging.

 What I bring to the work is perspective, not a formula.
 I've been around long enough to recognise when advice is technically correct but practically useless.
 When something sounds impressive but does not survive contact with real people.
-When activity creates motion without progress.
-My role is to notice those moments quickly, name them plainly, and help you move past them without making you feel foolish for missing them.
+My role is to notice those moments, name them plainly, and help you move past them without making you feel foolish for missing them.

 Much of the work is about restoring proportion.
 Helping people stop apologising for their fees.
 Stop chasing the next bright tactic.
 Stop trying to sound like something they are not.
 And start having fewer, better conversations with people who are actually deciding whether to proceed.